Doomlazer/vector.love/README.md

 To export an object's code and point data press the "s" key.
 This feature requires starting the vector.love project through a terminal window.

-When drawing vector lines, use shift-click to start a new line object. cycle through all objects with "o".
+Use shift-click to start a new line or point brush object.
+Cycle through all objects with "o".

-Rectangles can be toggled fill/empty with the "f" key.
+Rectangles can be toggled fill/line with the "f" key.

 Vector segments can be deleted with "d".
 Rapid delete mode "z" is useful for deleting points quickly in point brush objects.

-Hold "c" for a quick object color picker.
+Hold "c" for a quick color picker.

 <img src="pics/colorPicker.png" alt="features pic" width="400">